smockle-archive/stapler/README.md

 Usage
 =====

-    # Create a PDF containing the specified page.
+    # Copy the specified page to a new PDF.
     stapler get input.pdf [output.pdf] 4

-    # Create a PDF containing the specified pages.
+    # Copy the specified pages to a new PDF.
     stapler get input.pdf [output.pdf] 4..42

     # Insert a PDF before the specified page.